GabrielGrimberg/Neon-Heat/README.md

 #### Key Features
 - A device such as a phone to be used to control the car using the device's motion.
 - A game mode that switches via entering a portal.
-- Power-ups such as shooting obstacles and shield that prevents you from crashing.
 - Cops chasing you so you must maintain your speed to not lose.
 - A main menu where you can select to play and adjust settings such as turning off SFX and Music.
 - Cool artwork and sound effects.